For many, being debt-free is an ideal way to live — here are 6 good reasons.

 2. Relief From Anxiety

 Funding your dreams gets a whole lot easier when you have no debt.
-With the money you would otherwise be paying toward debt you can create a “fun fund” that allows you to enjoy life and do things like travel throughout Europe or take up a new hobby without having to worry about the expense.
+With the money you would otherwise be paying toward debt you can create a “fun fund” that allows you to enjoy life and do things like travel, eat out, or take up a new hobby without having to worry about debt.

 6. Increased Security